Decolonisation of Africa: Winds of Change

-Prime Minister Harold Macmillan gave the famous "Wind of Change" speech in South Africa, in February 1960, where he spoke to the country's Parliament of "the wind of change blowing through this continent."
+Prime Minister Harold Macmillan gave the famous "Wind of Change" speech in South Africa, in February 1960, where he spoke to the country's Parliament of "the wind of change blowing through this continent".
 Macmillan urgently wanted to avoid the same kind of colonial war that France was fighting in Algeria.
 Under his premiership, decolonisation proceeded rapidly.

 Britain's remaining colonies in Africa, except for Southern Rhodesia, were all granted independence by 1968.
 British withdrawal from the southern and eastern parts of Africa was not a peaceful process.
-Kenyan independence was preceded by the eight-year Mau Mau Uprising.
+Kenyan independence was preceded by the eight-year Mau Mau rebellion.
 In Rhodesia, the 1965 Unilateral Declaration of Independence by the white minority resulted in a civil war that lasted until the Lancaster House Agreement of 1979, which set the terms for recognised independence in 1980, as the new nation of Zimbabwe.

 Britain has moved to return its last British-occupied possession in Africa by signing a formal agreement in 2025 transferring sovereignty over the Chagos Islands to Mauritius.
 Under the terms of the agreement, the strategic atoll of Diego Garcia and its 38-kilometre buffer zone are immediately returned to Mauritius.
 This agreement allows for the continued operation of the joint Anglo-American base on Diego Garcia.